 Teaching assistants attempt to read daily with children who have been nominated by the class teacher.
 We are also fortunate to have a number of valued volunteers who are attached to classes and offer opportunities for additional reading.
 The school appreciates and values the time parents spend reading with their children at home.

 There are a wide range of resources available for children with difficulties.
-These include: pencil grips, wedges, cushions, specialist reading books, coloured overlays, ICT programmes.
+These include: pencil grips, wedges, cushions, specialist reading books, coloured overlays, ICT programs.
 This list not exhaustive and when specific equipment is recommended then the school will provide this as soon as possible.

 Behavioural, Emotional and Social Difficulties

 The school has its own provision for children with behavioural, social and emotional difficulties.
 This takes place in a separate classroom called ‘The Nest’ and there is a Nest at both All Saints and St Clement sites.
 Sometimes children are identified for behavioural, social or emotional issues.
 Children go to the Nest if they are experiencing difficulties as a ‘safe place’ to go, they can talk through their problems with trained adult staff or may also go at set times to do individual (such as friendship, anger, bereavement) or group work (for example friendships, social groups, anger management, team work) to meet their behavioural, social or emotional needs.
 If emotional needs require additional support then the School are able to access these.
 Teachers can send children to the Nest if their behaviour is poor and the child can work in isolation for a set period of time.
 Quite often children with particular difficulties (such as ADHD) will not come into school ready to learn, often the behaviour support teacher or assistant can spend time helping the child to become ready to enter the classroom giving them the best chance to make progress and learn.
 The behaviour support teacher can take the time to reinforce the school behaviour policy and school rules and acts as a support for those children who require additional support with their behaviour.
 The Nest operates a very successful lunch club for a small number of vulnerable children, the children eat together and interact socially in a safe, calm environment, children with an ASD diagnosis often benefit from the small group social interaction.
-In the last few years, the SPARK project has been running in our school and will continue dependent on project funding.

 If you require any further information please do not hesitate to contact the school.